-- 1. The dividend payout ratio has been consistently below 30 percent without adequate explanation or in the absence of positive shareholder returns; or - 2.
+- 1. The dividend payout ratio has been consistently below 30 percent (consistently low in Korea, Hong Kong, and Singapore) without adequate explanation or in the absence of positive shareholder returns; or - 2.
 The payout is excessive given the company's financial position.